 Cinnamon comes from the bark of plants from the genus Cinnamomum.
 It is usually labeled Sri Lanka or Ceylon and is considered "true cinnamon."
 It has a mild, sweet flavor.
-Cassia cinnamon, the most common and least expensive–cassia cinnamon comes from related species.
-This is the cinnamon usually found in the home cook's spice cabinet and the one most commonly used in cooking.
+Cassia cinnamon, the most common and least expensive type, comes from a related species.
+It is the cinnamon usually found in the home cook's spice cabinet and the one most commonly used in cooking.
 Sometimes, it is labeled Saigon, Vietnamese, or Korintje; these are all types of cassia cinnamon.

 1/2 cup granulated sugar

 1 tablespoon ground cinnamon

 Pour it into a small canning jar with a screw-top lid, another small, lidded container, or a zip-close food storage bag.
 Use as desired.
 Enjoy.